mikim83/mercurial_to_jira_hook/README.md

 </div>
 3. Set script variables `MERCURIAL_HOST`, `MERCURIAL_REPO_PATH`, `MERCURIAL_REPO`, `MERCURIAL_SUPERUSERS`, `JIRA_HOST`, `JIRA_USER`, `JIRA_PASSWORD` in jirabranchcheck.py
 MERCURIAL variables are used to construct links to revsions, files, etc...
 Links are contructed this way: `MERCURIAL_HOST`/`MERCURIAL_REPO_PATH`/`MERCURIAL_REPO`
+4. If you want statsd support set variables STATSD_SERVER, STATSD_PORT, STATSD_COUNTER .
+If one of them is empty, statistics are disabled.

 Screenshot
 ------------